 When your certificate program is completed (course work and student teaching), you request a Program Verification form from the Administrative Assistant via email.
 The Program Verification form will be given to the Director for signature.
-Then it will be sent to you to include in your online application packet to DEED through the TEACH AK portal.
-See instructions on how to complete this process via the UAS Student Teaching webpage.
+Then it will be sent to you to include in your application packet to DEED.
+DEED requires that all parts of the application be sent to them in one packet, along with a cashier's check or money order.
+No personal checks will be accepted by DEED!